lambda-snail/azure-function-cpp-test/README.md

 # Azure Function in C++

 This is a bare-bones example of how to make an Azure function in C++.
-It contains one function `simple-http-trigger` that simply returns the http request that was sent to it.
+It contains one http trigger and one queue trigger that binds to a local Azurite instance.
+The http trigger returns the http body and the queue trigger echoes the message to stdout.

 The example uses crow to set up the web server for simplicity.
 The project may be used further in the future to investigate if it is possible to use other Azure services that are usually